 I was born with a speech impediment (also called a speech disorder).
 I had a tough time rolling the "r" sound, and I struggled to produce the "th" sound.
 I also had a tendency to speak very quickly, which at times made my speech difficult to understand.

 There are a number of types of speech and language disorders that people can have.
 We will consider six of them:

 We will now consider each of these one at a time.

 King George VI of England

-Stuttering (also known as stammering) may be the most well known speech disorder.
+Stuttering (also known as stammering) may be the most well-known speech disorder.
 Stuttering is when a person repeats the first half of the word.
 It also may involve the prolonging of a syllable or involuntary pauses.
-Stuttering is a speech impediment which can both be developmental or acquired.
+Stuttering is a speech impediment that can both be developmental or acquired.
 It can also be linked to low self-esteem, anxiety, or a traumatic experience from childhood.